the power of communication

 Ed Walz, Partner

-Ever since that cursed Rubik’s Cube stumped him during childhood, Ed Walz has wanted to solve problems – and he’s gotten better at it since then.
+Ever since that cursed Rubik’s Cube stumped him as a child, Ed Walz has wanted to solve problems – and he’s gotten better at it since then.

 For 15 years, Ed worked for Congress – for someone who likes problems, a dream job.
 He worked with nonprofits, businesses, and citizens, helping them navigate the bureaucracy and get results.
-And he helped senior Democratic lawmakers craft and advance their legislative agendas in a Republican-controlled House of Representatives.
+And he helped senior Democratic lawmakers craft and advance their legislative agendas in a Republican-controlled House of Representatives, shaping legislation on health care, consumer protection, tax policy, and other issues that matter for families.

 As a communication consultant, Ed has helped nonprofits and foundations solve all sorts of communication problems.
-Ed led a messaging project that helped state-based advocates make policy gains that covered more than 1.3 million uninsured kids.
+Ed led a project that helped state-based advocates make policy gains that covered more than 1.3 million uninsured kids.
 He crafted a plan that helped a nationwide faith-based grassroots organization raise its profile on the national political stage, and one that helped a one-woman nonprofit raise child care quality standards in Texas.
 He has trained nonprofit leaders on everything from writing better fact sheets to preparing for congressional testimony.
-And he designed and launched a project aimed at helping advocacy nonprofits strategically use social media.
+And he crafted a communication strategy that built an arcane regulatory fight over immigrant families’ access to health and social services into front-page news, generating thousands of media articles and millions of digital impressions.
+Ed has contributed to Springboard guides on working with a designercrafting a core message for a nonprofit or foundation, and completing a media scan, among others.

 Ed grew up in southeastern Wisconsin, accounting for both his badger’s tenacity and his bowler’s physique.
 He is a passionate advocate for the em dash, the serial comma, and writing the way you speak.
-Ed enjoys photography, regrets never having learned to play the piano, and lives in New Jersey with his wife, two daughters, and a Beagle-ish dog.
+Ed enjoys photography, is learning play the piano, and lives in New Jersey with his wife, two daughters, and a Beagle-ish dog.as

 Ed